 JAMA Surgery Clinical Challenge

 A JAMA Surgery Clinical Challenge presents a single patient scenario about a specific disease or condition with an accompanying clinical image.
-Authors should provide 4 single-sentence plausible treatment options describing possible courses of action with one of these being preferred for the question “What is the diagnosis?”
-Manuscripts should include a brief discussion of the relevant clinical issues and provide well-supported explanations discussing the 4 potential courses of action.
-The text should have a maximum length of 850 words, consisting of no more than 250 words for the case presentation, question, and 4 one-sentence answers, followed by no more than 600 words that include the diagnosis and a brief discussion.
-There should be no more than 2 authors and no more than 10 references.
+Authors should provide 4 single-sentence answers with one of these being preferred for the question “What is the diagnosis?”
+Manuscripts should include a brief discussion of the relevant clinical issues and provide well-supported explanations discussing the correct diagnosis.
+The text should have a maximum length of 650 words, consisting of no more than 250 words for the case presentation, question, and 4 answers, followed by no more than 400 words that include the diagnosis and a brief discussion.
+There should be no more than 3 authors, no more than 10 references, and no more than 3 figures.
 The image and case presentation should be from the same patient and must not have been published previously.
-In some cases, additional figures may be included to accompany the answer explanations.
-In addition, the Patient Permission form must be completed by the patient and included at the time of manuscript submission.
+The Patient Permission form must be completed by the patient and included at the time of manuscript submission.
 All images submitted should be high-quality .jpg or .tif files.
 Submit the original version of all image files at the highest resolution possible without labels.
 In general, the original image file should have a minimum resolution of 300 dpi at a width of about 5 inches.
 Do not increase the original resolution, resize, or crop the image; where applicable, we will crop to maintain patient confidentiality.
 If any labels, arrowheads, or A/B panel indicators are desired, provide a separate labeled version of the figure(s) for reference.
 All labels will be retypeset in JAMA Surgery style.

 Letter to the Editor